 If we decide to work with you, you’ll receive an agreement with key terms clearly defined.
 We typically use a freelance management platform called Shortlist where you’ll find your agreement.
 It will also generate an invoice for you and show you payment status.

 We believe clear, thoughtful communication is both our responsibility and yours.
 We expect you to follow our Vox Media Values, which include collaborating well, and to give and receive feedback respectfully.
 We follow those standards, too: If you experience a problem in working with us, we encourage you to discuss it with your editor or our legal team.
-We also offer a hotline for reporting concerns about conduct anonymously.
+We also offer a hotline for anonymously reporting concerns about conduct.

 We’ll provide an edited draft before publication.
 We’ll appropriately credit you and other contributors.
 After publication, we will pay in a timely manner as specified in your agreement (typically within 30 days via our Shortlist platform), including reimbursement for any agreed-upon expenses.